JelleLa/linux/README.md

 # Linux
-Linux files like configurations for programms like i3 and Neofetch and more!
+Linux files like configurations for programs like i3 and Neofetch and more!
 This repository can be cloned by running `git clone https://github.com/JelleLa/linux`.

 ## Hierarchy
 The Linux files are sorted in folders, like i3 and Neofetch self-evidenty containing i3 and Neofetch related files.